But how does bitcoin actually work?

 Remember this live transaction view from before?

-What you’re really looking at here is all the transactions that Bitcoin users are choosing to broadcast out into the world to be tracked on everyones’ ledgers.
+What you’re really looking at here is all the transactions that Bitcoin users are choosing to broadcast out into the world to be tracked on a decentralized set of ledgers.

 Distributing the ledger like this removes the need to trust a central authority.

 But unless we do something more, this system is absurdly bad.
 How can you get everyone to agree on what the right ledger is?
 When Bob receives the transaction “Alice pays Bob 10 LD”, how can he be sure that everyone else received and believes that same transaction?
-If not everyone knows about the transaction, they might not allow Bob to spend those 10 Ledger Dollars later to make a trade with Charlie.
+If even one person doesn't know about the transaction, they might not allow Bob to spend those 10 Ledger Dollars later.

-Really.
-Imagine yourself just listening to transactions being broadcast.
+Really, imagine yourself just listening to transactions being broadcast.
 How can you be sure that everyone else is recording the same transactions you are?
+In those live bitcoin transactions illustrated above, how can you know if and when everyone else in the world has also heard, and will remember those as legitimate transactions in the future?

-At a high level, the solution Bitcoin offers is to trust whichever ledger has the most computational work put into it.
-In a moment I’ll explain exactly what that means.
-The general idea is that if you use computational work as a basis for what to trust, you can make it so that fraudulent transactions and conflicting ledgers would require an infeasible amount of computation.
+At a high level, the solution is to trust whichever ledger has the most computational work put into it.
+We’ll explain exactly what that means momentarily, but the general idea is that if you use computational work as a basis for what to trust, fraudulent transactions become computationally infeasible.
+That is, if you want to trick one person into trusting a ledger which is different from what the rest of the world agrees on, you'd have to have do a prohibitively large amount of work.

 Again, this is getting well into the weeds beyond what anyone would need to know just to use a currency like this.
 But it’s a really cool idea!
 And if you understand it, you understand the heart of Bitcoin and other cryptocurrencies.

-Let’s start our discussion of computational work by talking about hash functions.
-A hash function takes in any kind of message or file as input, and outputs a string of bits with a fixed length.
+The workhorse behind Nakamoto's solution to this puzzle is something known as a cryptographic hash function.
+This is a function takes in any kind of message or file as input, and outputs a string of bits with a fixed length.
 This output is called the “hash” or “digest” of the message, and it’s meant to look random.

 It’s not random; it always gives the same output for the same document.
 But the idea is that when you slightly change the input, maybe editing just one character in the document, the resulting hash changes completely.

-Here’s a little playground where you can enter a message and see what its hash looks like:
+Here’s a little playground where you can enter a message and see what its hash looks like using a special hash function known as SHA256, which is what bitcoin uses.

 Notice how when you change the input text, the hash completely changes.
-In fact, for the hash function I’m showing here, called SHA256, the way that output changes as you slightly change the input is entirely unpredictable.
-You see, this is not just any hash function, but a cryptographic hash function.
+In fact, for SHA256, the way that output changes as you slightly change the input is entirely unpredictable.
+This property is what makes it a cryptographic hash function.

 That means it’s infeasible to compute in the reverse direction.
 If I show you some specific hash, like